venkateshmallula/RecognizantForensics/DEPLOYMENT_GUIDE.md

 - Enable required APIs
 - Build and deploy to Cloud Run
 - Show you the service URL

+**Note:** The deployment script works the same as before.
+Cloud Run automatically uses default service account credentials, so you don't need to set `GOOGLE_APPLICATION_CREDENTIALS` for deployment.
+(Credentials are only needed for local development/testing.)

 #### Method B: Manual Deployment